How to claim for pothole damage to your car

 Are potholes giving you an expensive repair bill?
 Fear not, as you might be able to claim compensation.

 It's a truth universally acknowledged that wherever there are roads, there are potholes.
 You can’t drive five minutes down the road without becoming intimately acquainted with at least half a dozen of them.

 But the problem is worse than you think.
-In 2016 there were more than one million potholes recorded on UK roads, which caused over £3 million in damage to cars.
+Between 2017 and 2018 there were more than 905 thousand potholes reported on UK roads, which caused almost £3 million in damage to cars.

 So what happens if your car gets damaged after hitting a pothole?
 And who should front the repair bill?

 You’d think that, given the scale of the problem, there’d be a standard definition on what constitutes a pothole.
 You’d be mistaken.